Genome-wide mapping of FOXM1 binding reveals co-binding with estrogen receptor alpha in breast cancer cells

 Genome Biology 2013, 14:R6 doi:10.1186/gb-2013-14-1-r6Published: 24 January 2013

-The study utilizes chromatin immunoprecipitation followed by high-throughput sequencing to map FOXM1 binding in both ERalpha positive and negative breast cancer cell lines.
-The comparison between binding site distributions in the two cell lines uncovered a previously undescribed relationship between binding of FOXM1 and ERalpha.
-Further molecular analyses demonstrated that these two factors can bind simultaneously at genomic sites and furthermore that FOXM1 regulates the transcriptional activity of ERalpha via interaction with the coactivator CARM1.
-Inhibition of FOXM1 activity using the natural product thiostrepton revealed down-regulation of a set of FOXM1 regulated genes that are correlated with patient outcome in clinical breast cancer samples.
+The study utilizes chromatin immunoprecipitation followed by high-throughput sequencing to map FOXM1 binding in both ERα-positive and -negative breast cancer cell lines.
+The comparison between binding site distributions in the two cell lines uncovered a previously undescribed relationship between binding of FOXM1 and ERα.
+Further molecular analyses demonstrated that these two factors can bind simultaneously at genomic sites and furthermore that FOXM1 regulates the transcriptional activity of ERα via interaction with the coactivator CARM1.
+Inhibition of FOXM1 activity using the natural product thiostrepton revealed down-regulation of a set of FOXM1-regulated genes that are correlated with patient outcome in clinical breast cancer samples.

-These findings reveal a novel role for FOXM1 in ERalpha transcriptional activity in breast cancer and uncover a FOXM1-regulated gene signature associated with ER positive breast cancer patient prognosis.
+These findings reveal a novel role for FOXM1 in ERα transcriptional activity in breast cancer and uncover a FOXM1-regulated gene signature associated with ER-positive breast cancer patient prognosis.